arx/ArxLibertatis/README.md

 The wiki has more detailed instructions on [compiling under Linux](http://wiki.arx-libertatis.org/Downloading_and_Compiling_under_Linux).

 Getting all the dependencies set up for Windows is more tricky.
-Pre-build dependencies are available in the [ArxWindows repository](https://github.com/arx/ArxWindows) and [instructions on how to use them](http://wiki.arx-libertatis.org/Downloading_and_Compiling_under_Windows) are available on the wiki.
+Pre-built dependencies are available in the [ArxWindows repository](https://github.com/arx/ArxWindows) and [instructions on how to use them](http://wiki.arx-libertatis.org/Downloading_and_Compiling_under_Windows) are available on the wiki.

 ### Build options: